dave-anand/docker-terraform-cli/README.md

 ## Example usage

-> The examples below assume resources are created within an existing AWS account.
+> The example below (keys) assumes an existing AWS account.

 **Ensure the following are set**